 When the Exchange Auditor has completed its review, a report is submitted to the exchange.
 That report along with a draft prospectus is presented to the Listing Committee.
 The Listing Committee is a body to which the board of directors of Nasdaq Stockholm has delegated the right to decide upon whether to approve applications for listings on the regulated market.
 The committee consists of both Nasdaq representatives, including the CEO of the exchange, and independent members.
 The independent members represent the majority and one of the independent members shall be the Chairperson of the committee.

 The documentation upon which the Committee bases its decisions consists of the report from the Exchange Auditor and the company's prospectus.
 Listing Committee has seven members.
-Monica Caneman (Chairman), Eva Hägg, Ann Grevelius och Peter Norman are independent members.
+Monica Caneman (Chairman), Eva Hägg, Ann Grevelius och Dick Lundqvist are independent members.
 Other members are Lauri Rosendahl, Jimmy Kvarnström and Andreas Gustafsson.

 The Listing Committee typically schedules one meeting per month but will also strive to be available for meetings on other dates.
 The issuer is notified of the decisions by the committee, in writing, by staff within the Surveillance function, as soon as possible after a meeting has been held.

 Meeting appointments for Nasdaq Stockholm AB's Listing Committee

 - June 13